When the whole world seems to be against you, where do you go?

 But is winning her back worth the effort?
 For that matter, is staying alive worth the frustration and loneliness?
 Or is he missing something?

 When a classmate suggests God could turn his life around, Shane figures he might as well give it a try—he’s got nothing to lose.
-Until he’s arrested for a serious crime and has to decide whether to fight or pray
+Until he’s arrested for a serious crime.

 Everything he does seems to work out wrong.
 He’s failing his classes and barely speaking to his parents and twin brother.